 In a state noted for its strict and pace-setting environmental laws, Riker Danzig’s Environmental Law Group is among the largest and most diverse practices of its kind.
-The group has been consistently ranked in the top tiers of Chambers USA since the publication’s inception and in “Band One” since 2010.
-The Guide quotes sources as saying, “they are excellent attorneys - they have attention to detail but also provide immediate practical advice" and a “very good firm - they are one of the leaders in the state."
-Chambers describes the group as a “superb environmental group with a focus on New Jersey remediation programs” and “also adept at handling Superfund, natural resource damage and multiparty cost recovery litigation.”
-Earlier Chambers editions have called the group “a first port of call for many matters,” the publication notes the group’s “tremendous reputation” and “deep expertise in the full range of environmental work.”
-Clients interviewed by Chambers have said “their responsiveness, attention to detail, business judgment, and expertise are second to none” and “I can’t think of a better firm to work with.”
-Our Environmental Law Group also has consistently been placed in Tier 1 for New Jersey firms in the U.S. News and World Report-Best Lawyers “Best Law Firms” rankings since the inaugural issue in 2010.
+The group has been consistently ranked in the top tiers of Chambers USA since the publication’s inception and in "Band One" since 2010.
+Chambers says the team is known as a "superb environmental group with a focus on New Jersey remediation programs.
+Also adept at handling Superfund, natural resource damage and multiparty cost recovery litigation.
+Deals with the full range of environmental issues, from air pollution to wetlands and hazardous waste.
+Offers expertise across multiple industries, including banking, energy and pharmaceuticals.
+Additionally skilled at advising on real estate and redevelopment issues."
+The Guide quotes sources as saying, "they are excellent attorneys - they have attention to detail but also provide immediate practical advice" and a "very good firm - they are one of the leaders in the state."
+Chambers describes the group as a "superb environmental group with a focus on New Jersey remediation programs" and "also adept at handling Superfund, natural resource damage and multiparty cost recovery litigation."
+Earlier Chambers editions have called the group "a first port of call for many matters," and the publication notes the group’s "tremendous reputation" and "deep expertise in the full range of environmental work."
+Clients interviewed by Chambers have said "their responsiveness, attention to detail, business judgment, and expertise are second to none" and "I can’t think of a better firm to work with."
+Our Environmental Law Group also has consistently been placed in Tier 1 for New Jersey firms in the U.S. News and World Report-Best Lawyers "Best Law Firms" rankings since the inaugural issue in 2010.
 See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.